ietf-wg-dnsop/wg-materials/status.md

 * draft-pounsett-transferring-automated-dnssec-zones

+* draft-dickinson-dnsop-dns-capture-format

+* draft-muks-dnsop-dns-catalog-zones

 ## Needs Addressing

-* draft-ietf-dnsop-rfc2317bis
-    - needs updates
-    - Lost Tony

 * draft-ietf-dnsop-no-response-issue
     - Will not move forward with Remediation section